 Your bill of rights 14

-As a Blue Shield Member, you have the right to: 14 Know about any transfer to another Hospital, including information as to why the transfer is necessary and any alternatives available.
-15 Be fully informed about the complaint and grievance process and understand how to use it without the fear of an interruption in your health care.
-16 Voice complaints or grievances about your Blue Shield plan or the care provided to you.
+As a Blue Shield Member, you have the right to: 16 Voice complaints or grievances about your Blue Shield plan or the care provided to you.
 17 Make recommendations on Blue Shield's Member rights and responsibilities policies.